farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex3_PIM_Self_Approval.md

 In the prior lab exercise, Holly Dickson limited access to Global admin role using Privileged Identity Management.
 To do so, she first configured the role to require approval before it could be assigned as an eligible role for a user, and then she assigned herself as the approver whenever an eligible user requested activating the role.

 For this next test of PIM in Adatum's pilot project, Holly has selected Alex Wilber and Joni Sherman to be eligible for the Helpdesk admin role.
 However, to simplify future role assignments, Holly wants to create a security group, assign Alex and Joni to the group, and then assign the group to the Helpdesk admin role.
 Holly will then enable the group to be eligible for the Helpdesk admin role.

-Holly also wants to update the notification settings for the Helpdesk admin role.
-She wants to be notified whenever Alex or Joni self-approve the role.
-This will enable her to ensure that self-approvals are tracked in real-time in a proactive manner.

 1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.